libellux/Libellux-Up-and-Running/docs/ossec/README.md

 </command>
 ```

-In the active response section we'll set the alert level.
+In the active response section set the alert to preferred level.

 ```xml
 <active-response>